-4.3.19 The WRMP is still under development (as of September 2011) and has identified the need for additional work in relation to the impacts of climate change on water supplies in the East Midlands and the needs of Newark.
+- 4.3.20 The WRMP is still under development (as of September 2012) and has identified the need for additional work in relation to the impacts of climate change on water supplies in the East Midlands and the needs of Newark.
 The EAs RSA programme is also on-going.
 Both initiatives are critical to future abstraction at this location and will have more influence on this than the Core Strategy.
 For example abstraction rights could be removed or reduced under the RSA.
-The WRMP and EAs RSA programme are also subject to Habitats Regulations Assessment.

-4.3.20 The Core Strategy includes measures to reduce the demand for water and reduce water consumption in new housing (through adoption of the Code for Sustainable Homes) and other development (through BREEAM).
-The need for any additional measures will be contingent on finalisation of the WRMP.

-4.3.21 The measures to reduce water demand in the Core Strategy may also benefit other European sites within the East Midlands WRZ.
+The WRMP and EAs RSA programme are also subject to Habitats Regulations Assessment. - 4.3.21 The Core Strategy includes measures to reduce the demand for water and reduce water consumption in new housing (through adoption of the Code for Sustainable Homes) and other development (through BREEAM).
+Core Policy 10 also highlights the need for measures to reduce water consumption in new development.
+The need for any additional measures will be contingent on finalisation of the WRMP. - 4.3.22 The measures to reduce water demand in the Core Strategy may also benefit other European sites within the East Midlands WRZ.